Rates and services included in a building inspection service.

 There is no flat rate for a building inspection.
 It will largely depend on the size of your property and the additional services that you want to get.

-At Vital Building and Pest Inspections, we know that purchasing a property is a big commitment.
+At Vital Building Inspections Sydney, we know that purchasing a property is a big commitment.
 We want sellers and buyers to be able to undergo this vital step, so we have made it more affordable for you.

 A pre-purchase building inspection of a concrete Sydney home will cost around $399, tax included.
 The inspection will consist of the following: